Updated: 1 month ago

 - Call ahead before visiting your doctor

-- Wear a facemask (masks help you from infecting others, but do next to nothing to prevent you getting infected yourself)
+- Wear a facemask (masks help you from infecting others, though previous guidance was that they do next to nothing to prevent you getting infected yourself — as of April 3rd, the recommendation is now to cover your nose and mouth when in public areas)

 - Cover your coughs and sneezes